Emily Alden

 An extraordinary experience of ordinary, everyday sound.

-Performed by Emily Alden & created in collaboration with sound designer & composer Daniel Hayes (Alesandra Seutin, Tony Adigunn, Caroline Bowditch).
+In My Head is an intimate and striking experience, a personal and universal exploration of everyday sound performed by Emily Alden and created in collaboration with sound designer and composer Daniel Hayes (Alesandra Seutin, Tony Adigunn, Caroline Bowditch).

 The initial idea was seeded through Hall for Cornwall’s Creation Space programme (2018), which offers Cornwall-based artists time and space to nurture new collaborations and ideas.
 During this period, Emily began developing the work with actress and musician Catherine Lake.